gengstrand/clojure-news-feed/client/mobile/feed/src/pages/list-master/README.md

 # List Master

-The List Master Page shows the details of instances of `Item`, and will most commonly be navigated to from `ListMasterPage`.
+The List Master Page shows the feed of inbound items for the user.